RETROGEN SEQUENCING TROUBLE SHOOTING GUIDE AND SUGGESTIONS

 VI.
 CONCLUSION:

-Here at Retrogen we strive to provide a clear and long read from the templates submitted.
-We have spent significant effort to make our services streamline and successful for the vast majority of templates available.
+Here at Retrogen, we strive to provide a clear and long read from the templates submitted.
+We have spent significant effort to make our services streamlined and successful for the vast majority of templates available.
 It is true that not all samples fit into this generalized criteria and we are dedicated to resolving such issues with individual clients.
 Through individual follow-up and customer service, we are able to resolve nearly all sequencing issues and generate quality sequence data.
 This is not to say that every single sample from every customer results in perfection, but we strive to achieve that standard.